myspaghetti/macos-virtualbox/README.md

 ## iCloud and iMessage connectivity and NVRAM

 iCloud, iMessage, and other connected Apple services require a valid device name and serial number, board ID and serial number, and other genuine (or genuine-like) Apple parameters.
-These can be set in NVRAM by editing the script.
+These can be set in EFI and NVRAM by editing the script.
 See the [documentation command](#documentation) for further information.

 ## Storage size